David Tao: David Tao (1997)

-In 1997, with the help of Wang and another Taiwanese producer, Jim Lee, Tao released his self-titled first album (David Tao), under an independent label called Shock Records, set up by Taiwanese pop singer Jin Ruei-yao, and her husband.
-This album set a record in Taiwan during the 9th Golden Melody Awards as the first album from a new singer ever to be nominated for a total of five awards—Best Newcomer, Best Singer, Best Producer, Best Song and Best Album.
+In 1997, with the help of Wang and another Taiwanese producer, Jim Lee, Tao released his self-titled first album (David Tao), under an independent label called Shock Records, set up by Taiwanese pop singer Jin Ruei-yao and her husband.
+This album set a record in Taiwan during the 9th Golden Melody Awards as the first album from a new singer ever to be nominated for a total of five awards: Best Newcomer, Best Singer, Best Producer, Best Song, and Best Album.

-The song Airport 10.30 first caught people's attention, but it was the simply arranged, melodic I Love You that became one of Tao's signature tunes.
-The album also featured an a cappella song, Spring Wind, which was a "modern" R&B version of Bāng Chhun-hong, a famous Taiwanese folk song.
-Tao sang all the vocals in this song, which still stands today, widely regarded as one of the best a cappella songs in Chinese.
+"Airport 10.30" and "I Love You" were popular songs from the album.
+The album also featured an a cappella track sung entirely by Tao, "Spring Wind", which was a "modern" R&B version of "Bāng Chhun-hong", a famous Taiwanese folk song.

-Airport 10.30 was also nominated for the MTV Awards for Best Chinese Video in 1998 along with Coco Lee, who became the eventual winner.
+"Airport 10.30" was also nominated for the MTV Awards for Best Chinese Video in 1998 along with Coco Lee, who became the eventual winner.

-Tao won two of the awards, namely Best Newcomer and Best Producer, becoming the first newcomer/singer to also win a Best Producer award.
-Tao's first album was notable for the excellent production which, remarkably, was done in Tao's home in Los Angeles entirely.
-The album also broke new ground in the music style and arrangement with its strong Western-influenced R&B flavor.
+Tao won two of the awards, namely Best Newcomer and Best Producer, becoming the first newcomer to also win the Best Producer award.
+Tao's first album was produced entirely at his home in Los Angeles.
+The album experimented in musical style and arrangement with its distinctly Western R&B sound.

-Tao shot to an unprecedented meteoric rise to fame following the release of David Tao.
-Unable to cope with the sudden media attention, he flew back to Los Angeles soon afterwards.

-Between David Tao and his next album, besides releasing a remixed Bastard Pop ep, writing and producing songs for various hit Taiwanese singers, notably a theme song which became one of Taiwanese boyband Tension's hit songs, I'll Be With You, Tao was not heard on the Mandarin-Pop scene for a long while as he quietly disappeared into obscurity.
+Between David Tao and his next album, besides releasing a remixed Bastard Pop EP, he wrote and produced songs for various hit Taiwanese singers, notably a theme song which became one of Taiwanese boy-band Tension's hit songs, "I'll Be With You".

 I'm OK (1999)

 In 1999, two years after his first album, Tao released his second album I'm OK.
-This album was claimed to be a best-selling album by breaking the previous record by selling 600,000 copies, yet various critics had claimed that the impact of I'm OK was not any stronger than his previous work in terms of style and arrangement.
+This sold 600,000 copies, yet various critics had claimed that the impact of I'm OK was not any stronger than his previous work in terms of style and arrangement.